×

 5. Avoiding alcohol and sugary foods

 Heavy intake of both alcohol and sugary drinks, such as sodas and sweetened juices, is associated with an increased risk of getting gout.
-Alcohol and sugary drinks can add unneeded calories to the diet, perhaps leading to weight gain and metabolic disorders.
+Alcohol and sugary drinks can add unnecessary calories to the diet, perhaps leading to weight gain and metabolic disorders.

 6. Drinking coffee

-7. Taking Vitamin C supplement
+7. Taking a Vitamin C supplement

-Taking a vitamin C supplement may reduce your risk of developing gout.
+Taking a vitamin C supplement can reduce your risk of developing gout.
 According to a published source in 2011, it is revealed that vitamin C significantly lowered uric acid levels in the blood in 13 randomised controlled trials.

 8. Eating cherries

 Gout is a painful medical illness that frequently coexists with more dangerous conditions.
-While leading a healthy lifestyle may reduce the risk of future flares, it may not be adequate to treat the disease.
+While leading a healthy lifestyle can reduce the risk of future flares, it may not be adequate to treat the disease.
 Although some people with balanced diets also get gout, not everyone who eats a high-purine diet gets gout.

 Diet, exercise, and other healthy lifestyle modifications can help with gout and other uric acid-related disorders.
 They cannot, however, always replace critical medical therapy.
 Take all drugs exactly as advised by your doctor.
 A proper diet, exercise, and medication regimen can help keep symptoms at bay.